jace-kline/thesis/thesis.md

 #### Varnodes

 Recall that a *Varnode* is defined to be a source-level *Variable* tied to a single storage location for a range of PC addresses.
-In analyses of unoptimized binaries, the mapping of variables to varnodes is one-to-one.
+In analyses of unoptimized binaries, the mapping of variables to varnodes is one to one.
 This set of metrics illustrates the decompiler's accuracy in recovering varnodes.

 * *Ground truth varnodes*: The total number of varnodes present in the ground truth source.
 This includes varnodes associated with global and local variables from all functions.
 * *Varnodes matched @ level=LEVEL*: Each ground truth varnode is associated with a *varnode comparison level* (*NO_MATCH*, *OVERLAP*, *SUBSET*, *ALIGNED*, *MATCH*) during the comparison with the set of decompiler varnodes.
 This metric specifies the number of ground truth varnodes that are matched at the specified level.
 * *Varnodes average comparison score*: For each *varnode comparison level*, we first linearly assign an integer representing the strength of the varnode comparison (*NO_MATCH* = 0, *OVERLAP* = 1, *SUBSET* = 2, *ALIGNED* = 3, *MATCH* = 4).
 We then normalize these scores to fall within the range zero to one.
 Then, for each ground truth varnode, we compute this normalized score.
 We take the average score over all ground truth varnodes to obtain the resulting metric.
 This metric approximates how well, on average, the decompiler infers the ground truth varnodes.

-We repeat this analysis for ...
+We repeat this varnode analysis for the decomposed (primitive) set of varnodes resulting from recursively decomposing each of the high-level varnodes into its most primitive set of varnodes.
+We also repeat our analysis of the original set of varnodes filtered by metatype.
+The metatypes considered are *INT*, *FLOAT*, *POINTER*, *ARRAY*, *STRUCT*, and *UNION*.
+Lastly, we repeat the analysis of the decomposed varnodes when filtered by metatype.
+For this metatype analysis over the decomposed varnodes, we only consider the primitive metatypes *INT*, *FLOAT*, and *POINTER* since the varnodes are guaranteed to be primitive.

+#### Array Comparisons

+In this set of metrics, we aim to evaluate the accuracy of the array inference performed by the decompiler.
+We examine each array comparison made during the comparison of the ground truth with the decompiler and observe the discrepancies in length, size (bytes), dimensions, and element type.
+The following metrics are presented:

+* *Array comparisons*: The number of total array comparisons made when comparing the ground truth with the decompiler.
+* *Array length (elements) average error*: For each array comparison, we find the absolute difference in the number of elements inferred by the decompiler as compared to the ground truth.
+We then average these differences over all array comparisons to arrive at this metric.
+* *Array length (elements) average error ratio*: For each array comparison, we first find the absolute difference in the number of elements inferred by the decompiler as compared to the ground truth.
+We then divide this error by the length of the ground truth array to get the error as a ratio of the array size.
+The average of these ratios over all array comparisons produces this metric.
+* *Array size (bytes) average error*: This metric is similar to *Array length (elements) average error* but measures the error in bytes instead of number of elements.
+* *Array size (bytes) average error ratio*: This metric is similar to *Array length (elements) average error ratio* but computes the error in bytes instead of array elements.
+* *Array dimension match score*: This metric is the number of array comparisons where the decompiler inferred the correct number of dimensions divided by the total number of array comparisons.
+* *Array average element type comparison score*: Each *data type comparison level* is first mapped to an integer as follows: *NO_MATCH* = 0, *SUBSET* = 1, *PRIMITIVE_COMMON_ANCESTOR* = 2, *MATCH* = 3.
+We then normalize these values such that the range is scaled from 0 to 1.
+We refer to this as the *data type comparison score*.
+Then, for each array comparison, we compute the *data type comparison score* and subsequently average the scores across all array comparisons to generate this metric.

 ## Evaluation

-To demonstrate our evaluation framework, we target the Ghidra decompiler (version 10.2) with the GNU Coreutils (version 9.1) as the set of benchmark programs.
+To demonstrate our evaluation framework, we target the Ghidra decompiler (version 10.2).
+We use a subset of the GNU Coreutils (version 9.1) programs as our benchmarks.
 For each of the benchmark programs, we evaluate the accuracy of Ghidra decompilation with the program compiled in three ways: (1) DWARF debug symbols included, (2) standard (no DWARF symbols but not stripped), and (3) stripped.
 To limit the scope of our analysis, we only consider unoptimized binaries.
 We use the GCC compiler (version 11.1.0) to compile the benchmark programs.
 The architecture and operating system of the testing machine are x86-64 and Ubuntu Linux (version 20.04), respectively.

 ### Setup